darwinanddavis/MalishevCivitello_hostcontrol/README.md

 <!-- image is screenshot of online article  -->
-# [Malishev M & Civitello DJ (Modelling mollusciciding frequency and intensity under resource competition among snail hosts for human schistosome control
+# Modelling how resource competition among snail hosts affects the mollusciciding frequency and intensity needed to control human schistosomes

 Versions:
  - R 3.5.0